 Case Study 1: A Busy Montrose Coffee Shop

 A specialty coffee shop in Montrose was experiencing frequent espresso machine breakdowns every 4–6 weeks, costing $300–$500 per emergency visit.
 After switching to Busy Bean Coffee's managed service, they now get monthly preventive visits, including descaling, group head cleaning, and calibration.
 In the first year, breakdowns dropped from 8 to 1, saving over $3,000 in repairs and preventing lost revenue from downtime.
-Their Barista even won a local latte art competition thanks to consistently stable steam pressure.
+Their barista even won a local latte art competition thanks to consistently stable steam pressure.

 Case Study 2: A Downtown Houston Hotel